 When any of these congregations need something, they often do not object to doing so indirectly through another person besides the church collection.
 Why not provide housing for the preacher with a large room and a large kitchen?
 Then the congregation could eat together, and “non-institutional” churches would see nothing wrong with this.
 However, the congregations who have church buildings with kitchens are doing the same when they provide a place for the ministers to eat and the church to fellowship.

 According to them, churches are not authorized to build a building on the church’s property where someone might eat and socialize unless that place is the minister’s home.
 Those who say that the church had no buildings for meeting besides houses should reconsider.
 The first churches met in synagogues (Jas 2:2 ASV; cf. Acts 18:7–8; 1 Cor 11:22, 34), halls (Acts 19:9), the porch of the temple (Acts 2:46), and upper-rooms that were built for festal gatherings, funerals, and more (Acts 20:7–8).
-Upper rooms were places of eating, yet that room or the home below such rooms would have a kitchen.
+Upper rooms were places of eating, yet that room or the home below had such rooms that would have a kitchen.
 Christians can assemble and worship in many places even places with kitchens.

 Should Christians Share with All from the Church Collection?

-The non-institutional congregations also aid God’s institution of the home through individual foster parents, and yet they object to providing for house parents of an orphanage from the collection.
+The non-institutional congregations also aid God’s institution of the home through individual foster parents, yet they object to providing for house parents of an orphanage from the collection.
 They do this because these house parents are a part of an organization or “institution,” and they are not working independently as foster parents.
 A few have admitted that their collection cannot go to help orphans, because these children are not yet Christians.
 This is not an accusation that these Christians have the heart of any Pharisee, yet this reasoning does appear to many as the Pharisees’ Corban in Mark 7:10–13.
 The Pharisees refused to help their own parents, because they claimed their money for giving was given to God.
 Some will only give to repentant baptized believers.

 What does the Bible say about helping non-Christians?
 In 2 Corinthians 9:12–13, Paul may make a strong case for helping the needs of the saints and sharing liberally with all.
 However, some Christians understand that this passage is referring to specific saints in Judea and the reference to “all” includes all Christians and not all people.
 There is no reason to argue this point.

 Suppose a non-institutional church survived a storm and purchased a water tank with their collection to aid the needy members of the church.
 Would any surplus go to waste at their building while others were in need?
 Would the church not give to their neighbors because the church believed that they purchased the water from the church collection?
 Could not the members take their share and give it freely to their neighbors and in doing so demonstrate the glory of Christ?
-Could Christians not have taken their individual shares and give to their neighbors?
+Could Christians not take their individual shares and give to their neighbors?
 “Non-institutional” convictions would not allow them to do that if strictly applied.
 These churches share their building, air-conditioning, and water in their bathrooms with their neighbors, but they might think twice about giving disaster relief to neighbors from the church collection.
 What a shame and a waste of goodwill!
-For these churches are tender-hearted, kind, and care for others, but these beliefs can restrict them.
+For these churches are tender-hearted, kind, and care for others, but these beliefs restrict them.

 How Are Non-Institutional Churches Right?